Understanding Your Pathology Report

 Pathology is the study of the way a disease works.
-A pathologist is a medical doctor whose specialty is the study of the anatomical and physiological examination of blood, body fluid and tissue for diagnostic purposes.
+A pathologist is a medical doctor whose specialty is the study of the anatomical and physiological examination of blood, body fluid,d and tissue for diagnostic purposes.

-A precise bladder cancer diagnosis by a pathologist will aid your oncologist in recommending a personalized treatment targeted at your cancer's individual characteristics.
+A precise bladder cancer diagnosis by a pathologist will aid your oncologist in recommending a personalized treatment targeted at your cancer's characteristics.

 What is a pathology report?